3.4 Pipeline Tasks

 If the PCTECORR step is set to PERFORM:

-• When the _raw.fits file enters calwf3, no intermediate _rac.fits file will be saved unless you specify the -s flag, which instructs calwf3.e to save all intermediate files.
+• When the _raw.fits file enters calwf3, no intermediate rac_tmp.fits file will be saved unless you specify the -s flag, which instructs calwf3.e to save all intermediate files.

 • The calwf3 pipeline will produce both CTE calibrated products and non-CTE calibrated products.
-The CTE products have a ‘c’ at the end of their extension names, such as _blc, _rac, _crc, _flc, and the non-CTE calibrated products contain the familiar: _blv, _crj, _flt.
+The CTE products have a ‘c’ at the end of their extension name, such as _blc, _rac, _crc, _flc, and the non-CTE calibrated products contain the familiar: _blv, _crj, _flt, etc.

 Note: The CTE correction step uses all available CPUs (while the rest of the calibration steps do not).